josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🍓_raspberry_pi_as_gateway_drug.md

 Within the broader system:

 - 🍓 Gateway → introduces agency
-- 🔧 Omniwrench → expands capability
-- ☔️ Policing → responds to impact
+- ☔️ Policing → classifies and responds to impact

-Gateway nodes determine who enters the system and how prepared they are for what comes next.

-Poorly designed gateways create instability downstream.
+Gateway systems shape:

+- who gains access
+- how capability develops
+- whether escalation is visible or hidden

+They are the entry point to conditions explored in:

+- 🌦️ Cloudbusting (threshold case)

 ---

 ## 🌌 Constellations
-🍓 🧠 🛠️ 🌱 — entry layer; agency activation; transition from passive user to active system participant
+🍓 🧠 🛠️ 🌱 — entry layer; agency activation; transition from passive use to active system interaction

 ---